David T. Shufflebarger

-Shuff has counseled more than 175 clients across all sectors of the philanthropic community since joining the Alexander Haas in 1994 after serving 25 years in advancement leadership roles at Virginia Military Institute, Old Dominion University, and Valdosta State University.
-The largest part of his practice has been in higher education.
+Shuff has counseled more than 175 clients across all sectors of the philanthropic community since joining Alexander Haas in 1994.
+Before this, he served 25 years in advancement leadership roles at Virginia Military Institute, Old Dominion University, and Valdosta State University.
+The majority of his practice has been in higher education.

-Talk with Shuff for a few minutes, and it is likely you will learn four things:
+Talk with Shuff for a few minutes, and you will likely learn four things:

 - He is passionate about philanthropy.

 - He considers himself fortunate to be married to Patti, his bride of five decades.

 - He is more than a little proud of their two sons and eight grandchildren.

 - He is a not-so-humble Virginian but ecstatic to live in Paradise, aka Nags Head, North Carolina.